-This nut job wrote a whole god damn doctorate thesis and still is all wrong.
-I feel like this dude has a lot of feelings toward Nas.
-Did he take his girlfriend?
+This nut job wrote a whole god damn doctorate thesis and still got it all wrong.
+Did Nas take his girlfriend?
 Light some poop on fire and leave it on his porch?
-Dude is taking a whole career, making these wildly inaccurate, brushstroke claims on a singular album review.
-If you have all these feelings fine, but why post it on an album that was released n the early 90's and is pretty much above all criticism instead of something new from Nas.
-"There was once a time in the rap game where corny has-been rappers would not be heard from again".
+Dude is taking a whole career, making these wildly inaccurate claims on a singular album review.
+"There was once a time in the rap game where corny has-been rappers would not be heard from again."
 I can (sort of) agree with that.
-The only problem is that the time was the '90s...when fucking Illmatic dropped; this guy needs a hip-hop timeline ASAP.
-Dude could have written the most well-thought out, logical argument (with photographic evidence) and it would have been refuted by his last claim...you know...the one where he compares Michael Jordan to L.L.
-Cool J. LL fucking Cool J. You argument is now invalid (although, really, it already was)
+The only problem is that the time was the '90s... when fucking Illmatic dropped; this guy needs a hip-hop timeline ASAP.
+This man could have written the most well-thought out, logical argument (with photographic evidence) and it would have been refuted by his last claim... you know... the one where he compares Michael Jordan to LL Cool J. Yes, LL fucking Cool J. Your argument is now invalid (although, really, it already was).

 Alright so.... this album is very old and I thought I would like it and all that crap but it seems i don't.... i think i'm startin to really hate old skool now...

 Ladies and gentlemen, I'd like to introduce you to the first and only person to say they hate old "skool" hip-hop.